-The valuation established by IFRS coincides with that established under Solvency II, so there are no valuation differences.
+IFRS and Solvency II valuations coincide; therefore, there were no valuation differences.

 D.3.3.
 Deposits from reinsurers

 This heading includes amounts of deposits held by the SOLUNION Group to cover ceded and receded reinsurance technical provisions.

 For the purposes of the Solvency II balance sheet, the valuation of deposits received from reinsurance transactions is considered to have to be valued at the amount at which they may be transferred or settled between duly-informed interested parties carrying out transactions in mutually-independent conditions.